lsst/dp1_lsst_io/docs/products/known_issues_and_subtleties.rst

 ====================

 Rubin processing uses aperture corrections to ensure that different photometry estimators produce consistent results on point sources.
-These corrections are measured by applying different algorithms to the same set of bright stars on each single-visit image and interpolated the ratio of each algorithm to a standard one (a backgrond-compensated top-hat aperture flux), which is then used for all photometric calibration.
+These corrections are measured by applying different algorithms to the same set of bright stars on each single-visit image and interpolating the ratio of each algorithm to a standard one (a background-compensated top-hat aperture flux), which is then used for all photometric calibration.
 All fluxes other than the standard algorithm's are then multiplied by the interpolated flux ratio.
 Aperture corrections on coadds are computed by averaging the single-detector ratios with the same weights that were used to combine images.

 This scheme has several problems:

-- These aperture corrections are well-defined for point sources only, but we still apply them for most of our galaxy-focused photometry algorithms (the ``sersic_*`` fluxes are the sole exception), since this at least makes them well-calibrated for for poorly-resolved galaxies.
+- These aperture corrections are well-defined for point sources only, but we still apply them for most of our galaxy-focused photometry algorithms (the ``sersic_*`` fluxes are the sole exception), since this at least makes them well-calibrated for poorly-resolved galaxies.

 - Coadding apertures with the same weights as the images is only correct in the limit that the images have the same PSF.
   For fixed-aperture photometry a different combination should be used (and will be used in future data releases, if we use this scheme at all), and for PSF-dependent photometry no formally correct combination is possible.